AllardQuek/Youtube-DL-Extract/README.md

 1. Downloading of mp3 Files from Youtube
 2. Extracting of excerpts from downloaded mp3 files

+When I needed to download 30 songs off Youtube for a (Guess The Song)[https://songtrivia2.io/] game 🙃

 ## 1. Downloading mp3 from Youtube: Install youtube-dl
 `pip install youtube-dl`